revolvermacke/GoWest/README.md

 # GoWest

-Simple ticket application for public transportation.
+Simple ticket application / prototype for public transportation, with cheaper alternatives than the ordinary application that already exists.